 Soak a tiny pinch of this in hot water before you use it.
 Saffron adds a flavor that’s hard to describe, as well as beautiful reddish-yellow color.
 Use it for Moroccan dishes (like this one), or for Indian food.

 Use the olives for this chicken dish, or the pasta recipe below.
 They’re also great with an antipasto platter.
 Or, add some olive oil, garlic, and rosemary, and marinate them.
+Don’t get the pitted ones; it seems easier, but they lose flavor.
 Serve that with a cheese platter.

 This is part cookbook and part travel diary.
 The author includes brief histories of the communities that created the dishes, and how they adapted local cuisine to suit religious restrictions.